LWachtel1/tp/docs/DeveloperGuide.md

 ### The `CascadingDeletionProcessor` class
-This class is a utility class that is responsible for handling cascading deletions (eg. when an exercise assigned to an existing workout is deleted from `ByteCeps` by the user).
+This class is a utility class that is responsible for handling cascading deletions (e.g., when an exercise assigned to an existing workout is deleted from `ByteCeps` by the user).
 It removes the required `Workout`/`Exercise` objects from the `Workout`/`WeeklyProgramManager` silently whenever a `delete` command is called.
 Its only public method, `checkForCascadingDeletions()`, is run after executing a parsed command.